siglens/siglens-docs/docs/spl-docs/evaluation-functions/text-functions.md

 ... | eval left_trimmed_address=ltrim(address)
 ```

-The following command trims the characters _a_, _Z_ and space from the left side of the given string and returns this new string `"BcDeZ "`.
+The following command trims the characters _a_, _Z_ and _space_ from the left side of the given string and returns this new string `"BcDeZ "`.
 ```
 ... | eval left_trimmed_str=ltrim("  aaBcDeZ ", "aZ ")
 ```

 ## rtrim(\<str\>, \<trim_chars\>)
-This function trims the characters present in the `<trim_chars>` from the right side of the `<str>` and return this new string.
+This function trims the characters present in the `<trim_chars>` from the right side of the `<str>` and returns this new string.

 `<trim_chars>` is an optional argument.
-If not present, it would remove leading spaces and tabs from the `<str>` and return this as a new string.
+If not present, it would remove leading spaces and tabs from the `<str>` and return this new string.
 Other types of whitespace characters would remain unaffected.

 #### Usage
 - `<str>` argument can be either a string literal or a field name.